rollerworks/search/Resources/doc/overview.rst

 subsequent chapters of this book.

-The flow of the RecordFilter is to first accept input, format (validating/sanitizing) and then using the formatted result for searching the storage engine like an database.
+The flow of the RecordFilter is to first accept input, format (validating/sanitizing) and then use the formatted result for searching the storage engine like an database.

-Filter configuration specifies *what* can be filtered, filtering preference defines *the actual filtering* conditions you want.
+Filter configuration specifies *what* can be filtered, filtering preference defines the *actual filtering* conditions.

 System Requirements
 -------------------